stronnag/mwptools/README.md

 ## Compatibility

 As well as supporting inav, mwp aims to be compatible with EOSBandi's WinGUI for MW.
-It used the same XML mission file format (with mwp extensions) and aims to provide similar functionally where it is possible to reverse engineer the required protocol formats.
+It used the same XML mission file format (with inav and mwp extensions) and aims to provide similar functionally where possible.

 ## Licence